dotnet/AspNetCore.Docs/aspnet/tutorials/web-api-help-pages-using-swagger.rst

 .. image:: web-api-help-pages-using-swagger/_static/custom-header.png

-There is much more you can do with the page, see the full capabilities for the UI resources at the `Swagger UI Github repository <a href="https://github.com/swagger-api/swagger-ui">`_.
+There is much more you can do with the page, see the full capabilities for the UI resources at the `Swagger UI Github repository <https://github.com/swagger-api/swagger-ui>`_.